jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Despite being misled by judges, pundits, and teachers of ineffective martial arts, fighters weren't stupid.
 Their fault is quite human; they fell prey to good storytelling.

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were sucked in by their respective fighting discipline.
-Filled with history, culture, and traditions, isolated martial arts each had a philosophy so complete, it tricked people into believing it was the single source of truth.
+Filled with history, culture, and traditions, isolated martial arts each had a philosophy so complete, it sold people into thinking it was the single source of truth.

-During the growth of Ultimate Fighting, most fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., let practioners honed their chosen techniques.
+During the growth of Ultimate Fighting, most fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., let practioners hone their chosen techniques.
 But the rules were artificial and must be forgotten when training for real fights.

 After fighters embraced all disciplines, they entered a brave new world.

 A world of remarkable progress, collaboration, and democratization.
 With an open mind, video cameras, and the internet, fighters created a wealth of training videos and distributed them worldwide.
-Using this easy education fighters ventured out into the blossuming martial arts ecosystem to improve themselves by leaps and bounds every day.
+Using this education fighters debundled martial arts disciplines into their individual techniques.
+Now they could venture out into the blossuming martial arts ecosystem to improve themselves by leaps and bounds every day.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 The martial-arts community was put on notice, echo chambers are for losers.